seung-lab/BigArrays.jl/README.md

 - support negative coordinate

 ## supported backends
-- [x] Local binary files
+- [x] Local file system
+- [x] Google Cloud Storage
+- [x] AWS S3

 Any other storage backends could be mounted in local filesystem will work.
-For example, AWS S3 and Google Cloud Storage could be supported by mounting the bucket as local directory.
+For example, shared file system could be supported by mounting the files as local directory.
+Most of cloud storage could also be mounted and used via local file system backend.

 ## compression and decompression
 | Algorithm     | compression        | decompression      |